danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ## Asterisk Painting

 The following section will move from repetition and regularity, to repetition and difference.
-Artist and software developer John P. Bell made an artwork called *Asterisk Painting*,[^Bell] that consists of a number of throbber-like spinning patterns, however each throbber (or what he calls asterisk)spins differently, varying in color and texture.
-Many of the syntaxes Bell used are related to time and temporality, for example the setting up of a timer, the calculation in milliseconds, the speed of rotation, the time to wait before starting a new cycle, and so on.
+Artist and software developer John P. Bell made an artwork called *Asterisk Painting*,[^Bell] that consists of a number of throbber-like spinning patterns, however each throbber (or what he calls asterisk) spins differently, varying in color and texture.
+Many of the syntaxes Bell used are related to temporality, for example the setting up of a timer, the calculation in milliseconds, the speed of rotation, the time to wait before starting a new cycle, and so on.
 Also, on closer inspection, the asterisks are not geometric shapes, but are constituted by a series of numbers which refer to the milliseconds counter that line up to form a straight line.

 ![3.5](Asterisk_Painting.gif)